openvmp/actuator/README.md

 - Minimum and maximum values for filtering input as well as to support logic in other related modules (e.g. for [PWM control](https://github.com/openvmp/actuator_pwm)):
   - `actuator_position_min` and `actuator_position_max` for position controlled actuators
   - `actuator_velocity_min` and `actuator_velocity_max` for position controlled actuators
+- `actuator_is_remote`: instructs the factory class (if any) whether to instantiate the driver locally or to connect to a remote instance

 ### Topics